- CEO and Portfolio Manager

 although he will be available to consult with the Investment Manager

-from time to time regarding investment strategies and will use reasonable
+from time to time regarding investment strategies.
+Dr. Christensen will

 work exclusively with the Investment Manager and the Fund with respect to